Skip to main content

 Create & Edit

-Click Create & Edit to create the branch and open it for editing.
+Click Create & Edit to create a full copy of the template and open it for editing.

 ActionDescription

-Edit BranchClick the external link icon to open and edit a branch
+Edit BranchClick the external link icon to open the branch in the template editor

-Deleting a branch is permanent.
-The company will revert to using the parent template.
+Deleting a branch is permanent and cannot be undone.
+The company will immediately revert to using the parent template.

 Import / Export

 Export templates for backup or sharing, or import templates from JSON/CSV files.
+Access the Import/Export dialog from the accordion section in the template editor or from the row actions menu in the templates list.
 Export Options:

-JSONComplete template backup including all sections, fields, rules, and optionally branches
+Complete template backup including all sections, fields, rules, PSA defaults, and optionally company branches.Includes:

 Import Options:

-• Create new: Creates a new template (fails if key already exists)
+• Create new: Creates a new template (fails if the key already exists)

-• Generate New Key: Adds timestamp to avoid conflicts
+• Generate New Key: Adds a timestamp suffix to avoid key conflicts

-• Include Branches: Import company branches (requires matching companies)
+• Include Branches: Import company branches (requires matching company names in your tenant)

 Sections & Fields